geoffreycastillo/ios-js/README.md

 ## Documentation

-See the [wiki](https://github.com/geoffreycastillo/bingo-blower-js/wiki) for the API documentation and for some specific advice when using in an experiment ( e.g. in oTree).
+See the [wiki](https://github.com/geoffreycastillo/ios-js/wiki) for the API documentation and for some specific Qualtrics advice.

 ## Citation